bugsink/monofy/README.md

-# All-in-One Process Manager for Docker Containers
+# Monofy: Process Manager for Docker Containers

 This Python script is designed to manage multiple processes within a single Docker container, ensuring they are started, monitored, and terminated together.